zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 ## Task 1: Access Oracle Machine Learning AutoML UI

-To access AutoML UI, you must sign into the Oracle Machine Learning user interface, which also includes Oracle Machine Learning Notebooks, on Autonomous Database:
+To access AutoML UI, you must sign into the Oracle Machine Learning User Interface, which also includes Oracle Machine Learning notebooks, on Autonomous Database:
-To sign into Oracle Machine Learning (OML) user interface from the Autonomous Database Service Console:
+To sign into Oracle Machine Learning (OML) User Interface from the Autonomous Database Service Console:

 1. Select an Autonomous Database instance, and on the Autonomous Database details page click **Service Console**.